Grade 2 (band)

-Grade 2 is an English band from Ryde on the Isle of Wight, consisting of bassist and lead vocalist Sid Ryan, guitarist Jack Chatfield and drummer Jacob Hull.
+Grade 2 are an English band from Ryde on the Isle of Wight, consisting of bassist and lead vocalist Sid Ryan, guitarist Jack Chatfield and drummer Jacob Hull.
 Their music is described as a classic punk sound, and features lyrics about everyday problems.
 Louder Than War described their album Graveyard Island as "upbeat stripped back punk'n'roll with a bit of yobbo thrown in".

 History

 Formation and early history

 The band was formed in May 2013, initially playing covers from the punk era by The Stranglers and The Jam, as well as Oi! music by Booze and Glory and Lion’s Law.
 They began to write original songs and performed regularly in local pubs and clubs, and gained exposure by successfully supporting established bands.